steinwurf/steintest/README.md

 Connecting to the server can happen through the GUI.
 To start the GIU run "index.html".

 # Documentation
-The documentation now is not greate but the overall logic will be added to the issue called documentation
+The documentation now is limited but the overall logic will be added to the issue called documentation

 # Developer